 By Cheryl Tallman and Joan Ahlers

 Harry Truman once said, “A nation is only as healthy as its children.”
 A growing health concern in the United States is the rapid rise in obesity.
 These conditions have risen to epidemic levels among all ages, including young children.
-One of the primary causes of overweight problems in children is poor eating habits.
+One of the primary causes of overweight conditions in children is poor eating habits.

 Interestingly, babies begin acquiring eating habits from their first bites of food and studies have concluded that by three years old, most of a child’s eating preferences are established.
 The message here is clear - if you want your child to have healthy eating habits, it is important to focus on them early.

-Developing eating habits and food preferences is a learned process, like sleeping through the night, potty training and other developmental skills.
+Developing eating habits and food preferences is a learned process, like sleeping through the night, potty training, and other developmental skills.
 For your child to learn, active involvement from parents and caregivers is required, and it will take time.
 Ensuring your child has the ability to make healthy food choices is critical, and parents should set aside the time and devote the energy to effectively teach children these skills.

 For babies, developing healthy eating habits does not mean dieting, of course.
 Unless your baby’s diet is under the supervision of a healthcare provider, it is not necessary to count calories or choose low-fat or non-fat foods.
 Ensuring a healthy diet for babies is simply a matter of providing them with a good variety of healthy foods and limiting the consumption of most processed foods.
-Along with introducing your baby to a wholesome diet, here are some tips and activities that will support developing healthy eating habits for your baby:
+Along with introducing your baby to a wholesome diet, here are some tips and activities that will support developing healthy eating habits for your baby.